 When the time comes to buy a car, motorists have a few different options to consider.
 It is important that you take the time to find the best option, as buying a car is often the second-biggest financial decision an individual makes behind buying a house.
 The right option will depend on your situation and needs, but here is what you need to know about the costs surrounding buying new and used:

 New cars come with a higher price tag, but there are a few advantages with this option.
 Usually, there will be more finance options available to you which can make managing the costs much easier.
 In addition to this, you also have the benefit of the manufacturer’s warranty in case the car encounters any mechanical or electrical faults, which can occur at any time during the car’s life.
-New cars also come with the latest and best technology, which can make them better value for money.
+New cars also come with the latest and best technology, which can make them better value for money, especially if you add a private number plate.

 The major drawback of buying a new car is depreciation, which can be as high as 70% after just three years of ownership.
 This means that if you decide to sell the car down the line, you will be taking a large financial hit.
 This depreciation is key and should be carefully considered by all motorists.